earthlab/edsc-summer-2020/course-lessons/python-fundamentals/python-fundamentals-variables.md

 ### Interactive Activity

-Let's check the type of the variables that you made previously!
-In the cells below, check each type of variable created previously, i.e. `int_var`, `float_var`, and `string_var`, to see what type of variable it is.
-Use the `type()` function to check this.
+Check the type of the variables that you made previously!
+In the cells below, use the `type()` function to check the type for each variable you created previously, i.e. `precip_int`, `precip_float`, and `location`.

 ```python
 # Check your integer variable type here!